Malinhara/Malinhara/README.md

 ## 👾 MILADY | Builder | 🚀 Dreamer of AGI | 🌌 Explorer of the Future

-- I am an AI engineer passionate about creating systems that bridge the gap between Web2 and Web3.
-Over the years, I’ve developed innovative projects across the AI spectrum, ranging from experimental AGI frameworks to specialized applications in computer vision and natural language processing.
+-  I'm an AI engineer with a passion for creating systems that bridge the gap between Web2 and Web3.
+Over the years, I’ve built innovative projects across the AI spectrum, from experimental AGI frameworks to highly specialized applications in computer vision and natural language processing.

 ## 🧠 What I Do